Who is this degree for?

 By completing the requirements of this specialization, candidates will also be eligible to receive a letter of approval from the Illinois State Board of Education to teach young children (birth through age five) with special needs.

 Early childhood teachers, including Erikson alumni, who already hold a teaching certificate can earn the Early Childhood Special Education letter of approval by completing only the specialization courses.
-For more information on applying, contact Valerie Williams at [email protected].
+For more information on applying, contact Maggie Murphy at [email protected].
 (Students taking only the four courses are not eligible for federal Title IV financial aid.)

 To complete the specialization and earn the letter of approval, you will take four courses in addition to the core curriculum for the teacher licensure program.
 Each course includes a minimum of 15 hours of field experience working with children with special needs and their families.